thetorminal/zabbix-templates/Template Docker image updates/README.md

 ## Description
 Based on “dockcheck” (CLI query to check updates): [Github - dockcheck](https://github.com/mag37/dockcheck/tree/main)

-Shows number of available docker image updates on host (Example: "2 Docker Image updates on host-xyz")
+Shows number of available docker image updates on host (Example: "2 Docker Image updates on host-xyz").
-Important: The Docker image version must be specified with :latest (e.g. in a docker-compose file).
-A fixed version number such as mariadb:10.6 does not work.
+Important: The Docker image version must be specified with :latest (e.g. in a docker-compose file), a fixed version number such as mariadb:10.6 does not work.

+Example notification:
 ![docker_image_zabbix](https://github.com/user-attachments/assets/be2d897b-7fc6-40dc-ac12-19c833a6f0ef)

 Tested with: